Free imperial city: Development

 With the rise of Revolutionary France in Europe, this trend accelerated enormously.
 After 1795, the areas west of the Rhine were annexed to France by the revolutionary armies, suppressing the independence of Imperial Cities as diverse as Cologne, Aachen, Speyer and Worms.
 Then, the Napoleonic Wars led to the reorganization of the Empire in 1803 (see German Mediatisation), where all of the free cities but six – Hamburg, Bremen, Lübeck, Frankfurt, Augsburg, and Nuremberg – lost their independence and were absorbed into neighboring territories.

-Finally, under pressure from Napoleon, the Holy Roman Empire was dissolved in 1806.
+Under pressure from Napoleon, the Holy Roman Empire was dissolved in 1806.
 By 1811, all of the Imperial Cities had lost their independence – Augsburg and Nuremberg had been annexed by Bavaria, Frankfurt had become the center of the Grand Duchy of Frankfurt, a Napoleonic puppet state, and the three Hanseatic cities had been directly annexed by France as part of its effort to enforce the Continental Blockade against Britain.
 Hamburg and Lübeck with surrounding territories formed the département of Bouches-de-l'Elbe, and Bremen the Bouches-du-Weser.

 When the German Confederation was established by the Congress of Vienna in 1815, Hamburg, Lübeck, Bremen, and Frankfurt were once again made Free Cities, this time enjoying total sovereignty as all the members of the loose Confederation.
-Frankfurt was annexed by Prussia in consequence of the part it took in the Austro-Prussian War of 1866.
+Frankfurt was annexed by Prussia in 1866 despite its neutrality in the Austro-Prussian War.
+A reason was that Bismarck had a grudge against Frankfurt, former seat of the diet of the German Confederation where he was a delegate, but also the free press in Frankfurt which was rather critical of his politics.
 The three other Free Cities became constituent states of the new German Empire in 1871 and consequently were no longer fully sovereign as they lost control over defence, foreign affairs and a few other fields.

 They retained that status in the Weimar Republic and into Nazi Germany, although under Hitler it became purely notional.
 Due to Hitler's distaste for Lübeck and its liberal tradition, the need was devised to compensate Prussia for territorial losses under the Greater Hamburg Act, and Lübeck was annexed to Prussia in 1937.
 In the Federal Republic of Germany which was established after the war, Bremen and Hamburg, but not Lübeck, became constituent states, a status which they retain to the present day.
-Berlin, which had never been a Free City in its history, also received the status of a state after the war due to its special position in divided post-war Germany.
+Berlin, which had never been a Free City in its history, received the status of a state after the war due to its special position in divided post-war Germany.

-Regensburg was, apart from hosting the Imperial Diet, a most peculiar city: an officially Lutheran city that nevertheless was the seat of the Catholic prince-bishopric of Regensburg, its prince-bishop and cathedral chapter.
+Regensburg was, apart from hosting the Imperial Diet, a most peculiar city: an officially Lutheran city that was the seat of the Catholic prince-bishopric of Regensburg, its prince-bishop and cathedral chapter.
 The Imperial City also housed three Imperial abbeys: St. Emmeram, Niedermünster and Obermünster.
-They were five immediate entities fully independent of each other existing in the same small city.
+They were five immediate entities fully independent of each other existing in the same city.